guruyogeswar/Hunter-Vs-Prey/README.md

 # Hunter Vs Prey AI

-This project is a game where you play as the Hunter with the goal of catching the Prey in the shortest amount of turns.
+This project is a game where the Hunter with the goal of catching the Prey in the shortest amount of turns.
 The game environment contains two agents: the Prey and the Hunter.

 ## Key Features